MikeMitterer/dart-wsk-angular/README.md

-# Web Starter Kit - Material Theme for AngularDart
+# Web Starter Kit - Material Style for Angular + Dart

 The WSK-Angular project is an implementation of Material Design in AngularDart with Googles Web Starter Kit.